 Us humans want to move away from pain – and towards pleasure.
 This is something you need to think about when marketing.
 We like funny, we like entertaining, and also inspiring, ‘wow’ facts, and personal revelations.

 Try to look at your Facebook feeds in a new light.
 Put yourself on a social media diet… that is, only absorb learnings about promotional ideas, rather than just view or comment randomly.
 Some of the better ideas you can note down to later put into action.

 What have you tried for promoting your books?
-I’ve tried things like raffles, but that did not seem authentic or use the niche audience idea.
-I’ve also tried listings on BookLife, Scribd, Goodreads and BookBub author profile.
+I’ve tried raffles via Facebook groups, but that did not seem to use the niche audience idea.
+I’ve also tried listings on BookLife (review), Scribd, Goodreads and a BookBub author profile.

-But if you want traction with these, you either have to build relationships or pay-to-play.
+If you want traction with these, you either have to build relationships or pay-to-play.
 And it’s easy to commit money to advertising that doesn’t result in net sales or influence.
-Hence, the free marketing tips included here.
+Hence, the free niche marketing tips included here.

 Press Releases, Story Pitches, or Article Writing

 WHEN PROMOTING: Put your news media hat on and think of news topics or charitable days that tie in with your book.
-Get a story pitch ready for the topic or day (see p.12 in my Niche Marketing for Authors book) – and get ready to write or talk!
+Get a story pitch ready for the topic or day (see p.12 in my Niche Marketing guide) – and get ready to write or talk!

 If that’s not for you, there’s several other ways you can use your skills to put the word out.
 If it’s a fiction book, you might try writing a story for one of the writer’s magazines.
 There are a dozen or more listed at Australian Writers Marketplace online. ($25 subscription).
 Another place to get in the spotlight is a magazine like Coaching Life.

 Need a hand with writing an article or press release?
-No troubles.
 Power of Words is equipped to handle this, with ten years’ experience in copywriting of all kinds.

 Book Promotions to a Niche